awillats/clinc/planning/writing_tasks.md

   - inferring cause from time series  - 2.1B→ new 3.3
     - minimize granger, IDTxl

+- [ ] from methods1_prediction_correlation: Some redundancy with simulation methods;
+  - cut and paste anything useful in 4.2 and put into 3.1 / 3.2

 - [ ] where does methods pipeline figure go?

 - [ ] integrate steps_of_inference.md as overview at the end of intro